What Are The Different Types of Team Development Models? - HRDQ

 The Google Model

 What they found is this: the effectiveness of a team isn't specifically about the individuals that comprise the team.
-Instead, the more important factors are how the team members structure their work, interact with one another, and perceive their contributions.
+Instead, the more critical factors are how the team members structure their work, interact with one another, and perceive their contributions.

 The Google Model